3kh0/ext-remover/README.md

 **It says blocked by client?**

 That's the message you get when you try to visit a page belonging to an extension that doesn't exist.
-The error message (`ERR_BLOCKED_BY_CLIENT`) is extremely misleading.
-Nobody blocked it--you just need to find the right extension ID (see above).
+The error message (`ERR_BLOCKED_BY_CLIENT`) is highly misleading.
+Nobody blocked it--you need to find the correct extension ID (see above).

 If you got this because you tried to visit the `extension_id_here_please` example URL, you should be extremely ashamed of yourself.
 Please change and grow as a person.

 **I don't have a bookmarks bar!!!!**

 First, try running ctrl+shift+B. If that doesn't work, go to `chrome://settings` and turn on the "home button" feature, then set it to `chrome://hang`.
-A home icon should show up to the right of your refresh icon in the top left.
+A home icon should appear to the right of your refresh icon in the top left.
 Use that instead of bookmark C.

 There is a version where you don't need bookmarklets, but I am currently gatekeeping it (L).
 Check this site daily to see if new alternate instructions have been posted.

-**I disabled an extension but now I can't load websites!**
+**I disabled an extension, but now I can't load websites!**

-If you actually just read the write-up, you'd know that this would happen if the extension's background page loaded and its listeners were already initialized before you used `chrome://hang`.
+If you just read the write-up, you'd know that this would happen if the extension's background page loaded and its listeners were already initialized before you used `chrome://hang`.
 You can double-check whether the extension is listening using `chrome://extensions-internals`, assuming you have a few brain cells in your head.

 Anyway, no listeners mean you were too slow.
-Either you waited more than three seconds between bookmark B and reloading the page, or you weren't spamming bookmark C fast enough.
-The most reliable fix for this is to just restart your computer and try again.
+Either you waited more than three seconds between bookmark B and reloading the page, or you needed to be spamming bookmark C faster.
+The most reliable fix is to restart your computer and try again.
 Try to match the pace of the gif below: (note the reload)

 ![image](https://ltmeat.bypassi.com/img/abc.gif)

 **The bookmarks don't do anything when I click them!**

 Might be admin-blocked.
-Either be smart enough to figure out another way, or check this site daily to see if new alternate instructions have been posted.
+Either be smart enough to figure out another way or check this site daily to see if new alternate instructions have been posted.

-**I disabled the extension, why is some stuff still blocked?**
+**I disabled the extension.
+Why is some stuff still blocked?**

 I have bad news for you... not all filters are Chrome Extensions.
-And again, make sure the extension pages (like bookmark A) are frozen before you assume that your skiddy self successfully did the exploit.
+Again, make sure the extension pages (like bookmark A) are frozen before you assume that your skiddy self successfully did the exploit.

 [Baby method for slow people](https://ltmeat.bypassi.com/alt/1.txt)